 In this study, the researchers evaluated 4,364 genes.
 Of these genes, 347 were identified as affecting vision and 75% (261) of genes affecting vision were linked to eye function and pathology for the first time.
 Overall, the genes and gene families revealed in this study will serve as a powerful resource for geneticists who can now scan whole genome sequencing data for patients whose vision disorders are not linked to any of the previously known genes affecting vision.
 In the future, these mouse knockout models could also be used to test targeted therapies, including potential medications or even gene therapies.

 Identification of genes required for eye development by high-throughput screening of mouse knockouts.
-Moore B., et al. Nature Communications.
-2018 Dec
+Moore B., et al. Communications Biology.
+Dec 21,2018.
+1, 236.

 Metabolism is the process of turning the food you eat into energy your body can use.
 Diseases that affect metabolism, including diabetes, are serious health concerns.
 While lifestyle choices and the environment play a role in how your metabolism operates, how many and which genes are involved in metabolism remain poorly understood.
 Using high-throughput mouse phenotyping, knockout mice – each lacking both copies of a specific gene – were studied for metabolic dysfunction by researchers from the Knockout Mouse Phenotyping Program (KOMP2), as part of the International Mouse Phenotyping Consortium (IMPC).
 With this method, they can test a single gene at a time to try to establish whether the missing gene is important to metabolism or other biological processes.
 Measuring things like blood glucose level, they found that 974 genes, out of 2016 tested, each had strong effects on metabolism.
 More importantly, almost half of those genes were newly discovered to be involved in metabolism.
 Furthermore, 51 of those genes had no known function until now.